-Shipman Library (1963, renovated and expanded 2000) is open 24/7 and includes a complete line of academic information services.
+Shipman Library (1963, renovated and expanded 2000) includes a complete line of academic information services.
 The renovated building is a large, attractive space with accommodations for individual and group study as well as leisure reading.
 It is named in memory of Dorothy Middlebrook Shipman, a distinguished library director and friend to Adrian College students.
-The collection numbers more than 145,000 printed volumes, 15,000 e-books and 85,000 periodicals.
+The collection numbers more than 145,000 printed volumes, 15,000 e-books, and 85,000 periodicals.
 Nearly 100 research databases are available, many with full text.
 The media collection includes more than 3,500 audio and video recordings.
 A reciprocal borrowing arrangement with nearby Siena Heights University provides access to additional resources.
-The library web page (www.adrian.edu/library) provides on- site and remote access to the collection.
-The library reference area contains 37 computers that are available for research.
-Shipman's interlibrary loan service allows students to borrow books, articles and other materials from college and university libraries nationwide.
-Two notable special collections are held at Shipman Library: the Piotrowski- Lemke Lincoln Collection and the Detroit Conference Methodist Historical Collection.
-The library is open to all members of campus, and the local community.
+The library web page (www.adrian.edu/library) provides onsite and remote access to the collection.
+The library reference area contains 36 computers that are available for research.
+The building now houses an e-sports facility.
+Shipman's interlibrary loan service allows students to borrow books, articles, and other materials from college and university libraries nationwide.
+Two notable special collections are held at Shipman Library: the Piotrowski-Lemke Lincoln Collection and the Detroit Conference Methodist Historical Collection.
+The library is open to all members of campus and the local community.